Preparing for a Border Terrier’s first vet visit

 A vet visit can be a stressful experience for both you and your pup.
 An important factor to consider when determining if you should feed your dog before the visit is how long it has been since your dog last ate.
 Keeping the scheduling of their meals consistent is key for their digestion and health, so if it is almost time for them to eat, then feeding them right before the visit is recommended.

-Also, depending on what type of procedures they may have at the vet or if they need to take medication during or shortly after a visit, food might need to be withheld.
-You should always discuss this with your vet ahead of time and make sure they understand that their patient’s well-being is your top priority!
+However, depending on the type of procedures your dog may undergo at the vet or if they need to take medication during or shortly after the visit, food might need to be withheld.
+It is crucial to discuss this with your vet ahead of time and ensure that they are aware of any special considerations for your dog’s well-being.
+By prioritizing your dog’s health and communicating effectively with your vet, you can make informed decisions about feeding before a vet visit.

 How do I calm my dog down before a vet visit?